Hurricane Sally unleashes flooding along the Gulf Coast

 Like the wildfires raging on the West Coast, the onslaught of hurricanes has focused attention on climate change, which scientists say is causing slower, rainier, more powerful and more destructive storms.

 An emergency crew rescued two people on Dauphin Island, Alabama, after the hurricane ripped the roof off their home and the rest of the house began to crumble.
-“As things started to peel off and fall apart, they got scared and called for assistance,” Mayor Jeff Collier said by phone.
+“As things started to peel off and fall apart, they got scared and called for assistance,” Mayor Jeff Collier said.
 He said no one was injured.

 “We got a few people that we just haven’t been able to get to because the water is so high,” Kennon said.
 “But they are safe in their homes.
 As soon as the water recedes, we will rescue them.”